Involving Community at Every Step of the Process

-Foundations of Stakeholder Engagement
+Foundations of Community Engagement

-To set your process up for success from the start, first understand who your stakeholders are and what best practices for relationship building you should utilize.
+To set your process up for success from the start, first understand who your community members are that have a stake in implementing digital mental health tools and what best practices for relationship building you should utilize.

-Stage 1: Stakeholders to include
+Stage 1: Community Members to Include

 Students